The form of my sample-based, electro-acoustic music emerges from the following aesthetic axioms and compositional techniques.

 Practically, in attending to the qualities immanent to the samples I adapt through processes of recombinant transformation, I am guided by methods of phenomenological reduction and eidetic variation that were pioneered by German philosopher Edmund Husserl (1859-1939).
 Theoretically, in elaborating from individual samples the form of a given composition in toto, I am guided by the relationship between time and identity as refracted through the concept of "duration" that figures centrally in the work of the French philosopher Henri Bergson (1859-1941).
 Finally, subtending the compositional attitude exemplified by these heuristic devices is a perpetual consciousness of musical sound as the physical ornamentation of metaphysical order that is itself central to the teachings of Pythagoras (c570-495).

-As a composer of sample-based music, I aim to uncover fundamental morphological qualities of specific sounds that are recombinatorily compatible with ostensibly disparate sonic phenomena.
-To put it another way: I make sample-based music as a way of illuminating habitually unseen connections obtaining between pre-given sounds I sample and the world of sound at large.
-Husserl attributes such "habitual unseenness" (as it might be termed) to our "natural attitude," by which he means the unreflective manner in which we navigate day-to-day reality.
+As a composer of sample-based music, I aim to uncover fundamental qualities of sounds that are recombinatorily compatible with ostensibly disparate sonic phenomena.
+To put it another way: I make music as a way of illuminating habitually unseen connections obtaining between the pre-given sounds I sample and the world of sound at large.
+Husserl would attribute such "habitual unseenness" (as it might be termed) to what he terms our "natural attitude," by which he means the unreflective manner in which we navigate day-to-day reality.
 Conceived of along these lines, each sample I adapt as the basis for a new composition may be said first to "naturally exist" in its original context as part of a matrix of structural and eidetic relationships.

 Distinguishing it among the other approaches to the problem, Husserl’s way of unveiling the essence of a such a phenomenon laden with "conventional" relationships and associations is subject-based and processual rather than object-centric and definitional.
 The difference between these two approaches gets at the central theme of Husserl’s work, which goes back to that of Descartes.
 Briefly put: Both these philosophers sought to determine the precise nature of the relationship between thinker and thought.
 Proceeding from the hallmark insight of Cartesian epistemology, the goal of Husserlian phenomenology is the apodictic experience of truth.

-The term "phenomenon" is thus to be understood in its etymological sense as the "appearance" of an object of perception to the experiencing mind.
-Consequently, phenomenological inquiry, in contrast to a great many other schools of thought, establishes as ineradicably constitutive the role of the observing subject to whom the object of perception appears.
-Accordingly, it adopts not the part but the whole as its point of departure, presupposing not the isolation of objects and subjects from one another but their mutual interdependence.
+The term "phenomenon" is thus to be understood in its etymological sense as the "appearance" of the object of perception to the experiencing mind.
+As a consequence, phenomenological inquiry, in contrast to a great many other schools of thought, establishes as ineradicably constitutive the role of the observing subject to whom the object of perception appears.
+Accordingly, it adopts not part but whole as its point of departure, presupposing not the isolation of objects and subjects from one another but their mutual interdependence.

-In the context of my music, then, eidetic variation and phenomenological reduction correlate to the distillation of a given compositional idea to its essence through processes of recombinant variation applied to its modular components.
+In my music, then, eidetic variation and phenomenological reduction correlate to the distillation of a given compositional idea to its essence through processes of recombinant variation applied to its modular components.
 As means employed toward the end of uncovering such an essence, Husserl's methods find a complement in Bergson’s concept of "duration," which holds, inter alia, that no two experiences of the "same" phenomenon are in fact "the same."
-In other words, we, perceiving subjects, bring the sum total of our experiences, which are ever growing, to each and every new situation.
+In other words, we as perceiving subjects bring the sum total of our experiences, which are ever growing, to each and every new situation.
 Although commonsensical, this basic truth, Bergson reminds us, is often obfuscated, such as when, for example, we habitually conflate spatialized modes of being with temporal ones.
-This type of conflation is at the heart of Bergson’s distinction between "clock time," which is discrete, quantitative and divisible, and "durational time," which is, at its core, a qualitatively indivisible unity of experience.
+Such a type of conflation is at the heart of Bergson’s distinction between "clock time," which is discrete, quantitative and divisible, and "durational time," which is, at its core, a qualitatively indivisible unity of experience.

 In fact, "clock time" is itself a misnomer, since what goes by that name is not really "time" strictu sensu but rather an atemporal consequence of the application of spatial logic to "real time" - i.e. durational time.
 Only in spatialized modes of perception, in other words, do we number things as quantitative multiplicities.
 Moreover, were we never to apply a spatial lens to the indivisible flow of time, we would never be able to think of lived experience as constituted by discrete moments separable one from the other.
 In durational time, then, multiplicity is by necessity qualitative, and each entity inhabiting durational time is constituted a priori in radical uniqueness.